 Polypropylene (PP) lasts longer.
 This non-woven fabric weighs around 35 gsm.
 It breathes better than plastic.
 Some PP protective footwear handles washing.
 But makers still label most as disposable.
 Medical labs like these.
 They don’t leave lint, and you can recycle them.

-CPE (Compressed Polyethylene) blends 65% LDPE with 35% LLDPE.
+CPE (Compressed Polyethylene) blends 65% LDPE with 35% LLDPE .
 The high-tack coating stops slipping.
 It holds together better than pure PE.
 Still lightweight.
 Still meant for single use.

+SMS fabric (Spunbond-Meltblown-Spunbond) gives the strongest protection.
+Cleanrooms use these hospital shoe covers.
+So do chemical facilities.
+They need them for high-risk exposure.
 Most have elastic ankles and non-slip PVC soles.
 The thin build keeps costs down.
 But that same thin build makes them break fast.
 That’s why reuse doesn’t make much sense.

 Can Disposable Shoe Covers Be Reused?